oehf/ipf/modules/hl7/src/site/markdown/hl7v2dsl.md

 ### Parsing and Rendering HL7 messages

-IPF does not change or extend the [HAPI] on how to parse or render HL7 message.
+IPF does not change or extend [HAPI] on how to parse or render HL7 message.

 [HAPI]: https://hapifhir.github.io/hapi-hl7v2/